ReacThemes/easy-currency/readme.txt

 **Switcher Dropdown**

 Customize the currency switcher dropdown with flags, currency symbols, country codes, and currency names.
-Easily display it anywhere on your site using the **[eccw_currency_switcher id=x]** shortcode.
+Easily display it anywhere on your site using the **[easy_currency_switcher id=x]** shortcode.

 You can also format product prices by setting the  Decimal Separator, and Thousand Separator to match your preferred style.